European-Unified-ID/EUID-docs/README.md

 ### UID2 vs. EUID

-####

-Will all the partners that we integrated with for the UID infrastructure (SSPs, data providers, Nielsen etc.) automatically be integrated with EUID or does each partner need to re-confirm interoperability with EUID?
+#### Will all integration partners in the UID2 infrastructure (SSPs, data providers, measurement providers) automatically be integrated with EUID or does each partner need to re-confirm interoperability with EUID?

 EUID will function as its own identifier separate from UID2.
 As such, paperwork containing usage and access to UID2 does not automatically grant usage and access for EUID.
-Exact processes are still being finalized, but we anticipate EUID will be separately addressed within contracts.
+New contracts are required to be signed for EUID.

+#### TBD

 ## License
 All work and artifacts are licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt).